jmhobbs/storytlr-plugin-github/README.markdown

+# State #

+master head will currently __not__ work with Storytlr 0.9.2, only with my fork.
+This is because of experimental changes in http requests.
+Please use and older commit.

 # What is this? #

 This is a plugin for the Storytlr application.
 It allows you to integrate your actions on Github into the Storytlr lifestream.